PARKING BAN STATUS: | NO BAN |

 Contact the city's Office of Media Services at 603-516-1641 or news@dover.nh.gov.

-If needed for snow plowing or cleanup, a citywide parking ban will typically be declared by 3 p.m. and begin at 10 p.m., except for the downtown, which usually begins at 1 a.m. the following morning.
+If needed for snow plowing or cleanup, a citywide parking ban will typically be declared by 3 p.m. and begin at 8 p.m. that night, except for a specific downtown area, which will usually begin at 1 a.m. the following morning.
 Earlier start times may be enacted in the event of a major storm or for clean-up from a prior storm.

 When a ban is declared, PARKING IS PROHIBITED ON CITY STREETS, SIDEWALKS and ADJACENT PARKING AREAS, such as the angled spaces on First and School streets, and the parking bay on Dover Street.
 Vehicles found in violation of the parking ban may be ticketed and towed at the vehicle owner's expense.